danilax86/dialogflow-test/README.md

 #### amoCRM:

 - create an integration
-- add URL from previous steps to your integration
+- add URL from previous steps to your integration (without "/webhook")
 - get an auth token, integration id and secret key (auth token gets refreshed each time you run an application or you are not sending requests while it is alive)